 - You have been previously married and have had kids from the previous marriage

-- You want to allocate specific assets for the children that was from a previous marriage
+- You want to allocate specific assets for the children that were from a previous marriage

 - You are concerned regarding past and/or future alimony